BEAST-Fitting/beast/docs/photometry_files.rst

 Observed Photometry file
 ========================

-The photometry file used by the BEAST are composed of tables with one row per source.
+The photometry files used by the BEAST are composed of tables with one row per source.
 The table should have columns giving the measured fluxes in all photemetric bands to be fit and the ra & dec coordinates of each source.